 The DVA method proposes a way to do this.

 Our Egg & Chicken Problem can be our Egg & Chicken Solution.

 And because it takes electronics to generate computer data, by definition we can use the energy cost to assign base economic value to the data we generate.
 Which creates the means to create data value metrics.
-To profit from those metrics.
-Which, in this age of threatening runaway climate change, is a benefit that all energy generators and consumers can create.
+And to profit from those metrics.
+Which, in this age of threatening runaway climate change, is a benefit that energy generators and consumers can all create together .